casdoor/casdoor-website/docs/integration/spring-cloud.md

    start server，view the list of services for the Nacos console
    ![img_1.png](img_1.png)

-## Step5. config center
+## Step4. config center
-you can also use nacos config, Put these casdoor configurations in the configuration center
+You can also use nacos config, put these casdoor configurations in the configuration center
 ### introduction
 - What is a configuration center?